-The truth is, i was having a very hard time adjusting to the diet as most restaurants and food services were run with extremely poor hygiene.
+The truth is, I was having a very hard time adjusting to the diet as most restaurants and food services were run with extremely poor hygiene.
 The local people didn’t seem to have a problem as they grew up with this and developed a stronger immunity towards these things, but it really gave me a roller-coaster ride with my health.
-So here are my personal solutions:
+During this time, I came across the following potent remedies for stopping vomiting.

 1. Betel Leaves